The Fifth Element

 Brother, Silver Reed, and Juki were alone among the Japanese manufacturers, I think, in adapting IBM’s “golf ball” technology as an alternative to the daisy wheel.

-NEC and Panasonic dabbled briefly with print thimbles, and IBM were happy to deny the daisy wheel its existence, clinging onto their Selectrics for as long as was humanly possible (and profitable).
+NEC and Panasonic dabbled briefly with print thimbles, and IBM were happy to deny the daisy wheel its existence (for several years), clinging onto their Selectrics for as long as was humanly possible (and profitable).

 The First Element